 The agency provides packages of basic marketing and creative services for the teen entrepreneur, including basic brand development and design, website development, photography, PR, and a marketing content strategy.
 These services are tailored directly to the needs of the client’s business and business goals.

 Who is the target user?

 The target user is an entrepreneurial teenager between 14 and 18 who wants to create a side business during their school years.
 The user has an unusually promising business opportunity which could become a profitable business.
-The user is also typically a tech-savvy young male who is capable of solving technical problems – he is likely a skilled web developer or budding software engineer – but may not be sales or marketing-minded.
+The user is also tech-savvy and capable of solving technical problems – likely a skilled web developer or budding software engineer – but may not be sales or marketing-minded.

 Why would the target user want to use it?

 Teens are rich in time and rich in creativity but low in both experience and resources.
 Offering a dedicated firm or a packaged solution from the firm would allow teens to significantly grow the reach and potential target markets for their products.
 Our particular target user needs a basic marketing strategy to acquire users early in the history of his product so that the work doesn’t fizzle out and die.